hpc-carpentry/old-hpc-workflows/_episodes/02-snakefiles.md

 > ## "Nothing to be Done" vs `MissingRuleException`
 >
 > If we ask Snakemake to build a file that already exists and is up to
-> date, then Snakemake informs us that:
+> date, then Snakemake informs us:
 >
 > ~~~
 > Nothing to be done